Constitution of Belgium: The Belgians and their rights

 Article 10 determines that all Belgians are equal before the law.
 Article 11 determines that all rights and freedoms must be guaranteed without discrimination.
 Article 12 guarantees the liberty of the person and stipulates that no one can be prosecuted except in the cases determined by the law and in accordance with the procedures established by law.
 Article 13 determines that everyone has the right to go to court.
 Article 14 guarantees the application of the principle of nulla poena sine lege (Latin: "no penalty without a law").
 There is also an Article 14bis, which was inserted in the Belgian Constitution in 2005, that states as follows: "The death penalty is abolished".

 Articles 15 of the Constitution guard against unreasonable searches.
 It determines that the domicile is inviolable and that searches can only take place in the cases and the manner the law prescribes.
-Article 16 stipulates that no one can be deprived of his or her property except when it's in the public interest, in the cases and the manner the law prescribes, and that fair and prior compensation must be made.
+Article 16 stipulates that no one can be deprived of their property except when it's in the public interest, in the cases and the manner the law prescribes, and that fair and prior compensation must be made.

 Article 17 of the Constitution stipulates that the penalty of forfeiture of (all) assets cannot be instituted.
 Article 18 further stipulates that the penalty of civil death is abolished, and that it cannot be brought back into force.
 Civil death was a penalty in Belgium in the Ancien Régime.

 The four sitting statues on the pedestal of the Congress Column represent the four basic freedoms enshrined in the Belgian Constitution of 1831: the freedom of religion, association, education and the press.

 Articles 19 to 21 guarantee the freedom of religion.
 Article 19 protects the freedom of religion and the right to exercise it publicly.
-It also guarantees the freedom of speech by stipulating that everyone has the right to express his or her opinion freely.
+It also guarantees the freedom of speech by stipulating that everyone has the right to express their opinion freely.
 However, Article 19 also determines that abuses of these freedoms can be punished, a principle which is controversially applied in the Belgian Holocaust denial law, which made it an offence to publicly "deny, minimise, justify or approve of the genocide committed by the German National Socialist regime during the Second World War".

-Article 22 determines that everyone has the right to respect for his or her private life and for his or her family life.
+Article 22 determines that everyone has the right to respect for their private life and for their family life.
 Exceptions can only be instituted by law.
-Article 22bis stipulates that every child has the right to respect for his or her "moral, physical, mental and sexual integrity".
+Article 22bis stipulates that every child has the right to respect for their "moral, physical, mental and sexual integrity".

 Article 23 protects the right to lead a life in conformity with human dignity.
 This right specifically encompasses the following rights: